genesis-bun/mcp/TEMPLATE.md

 1. Verify MCP configuration in Cursor settings
 2. Restart Cursor completely
 3. Check server logs for errors
-4. Verify tool is registered in `hono.ts`
+4. Verify tool is registered in `index.ts`

 ### State Not Persisting